arthurseredaa/headway-test-task/README.md

 I completed this project for selection to the Headway :)

+## Important!
+**Before** you start application on your localhost, please, remove from package.json this line: *"homepage": "https://arthurseredaa.github.io/headway-test-task"*

 ## Available Scripts

 In the project directory, you can run: